 The breadth and depth of talent across our workforce at all locations continues to be important to Victrex, particularly as we move further downstream towards selected semi-finished products, ensuring we have the capabilities both at a manufacturing level, and across our business.
 In an increasingly competitive global market, ensuring that we attract, engage, develop and retain our people remains a consistent theme for Victrex.
 Each year we run an organisational capability review following our annual strategic review.
 This supports us to identify and develop the capabilities and experience we need to deliver our business strategy.
 This is led by the Chief Executive Officer, supported by the Group Human Resources Director and the Executive Directors of each business unit.

 Diversity is something we actively support.
-Approximately 79% of our employees are male (as at 30 September 2017) and 21% are female (as at 30 September 2017).
-On our Executive Leadership Team during 2017, one quarter of the team was female.
+Approximately 82% of our employees are male (as at 1 April 2019) and 18% are female (as at 1 April 2019).
+On our Executive Leadership Team during 2019, one third of the team was female.
+In FY20 the Executive Leadership Team was superseded by the Victrex Management Team.
 In Victrex, diversity encompasses differences in ethnicity, gender, language, age, sexual orientation, religion, socio-economic status, physical and mental ability, thinking style, experience and education.
 We believe that the wide array of perspectives that result from such diversity promotes innovation and business success.
 We operate a global diversity and equal opportunities policy which is reviewed each year and provides the framework for productive working relationships within the organisation.
 With the acquisition of Zyex completed this year, we have extended our diversity agenda to our new employees, and will continue to do so for similar acquisitions or joint ventures in the years ahead.

-Our voluntary employee turnover was lower this year at 3%, which is better than other similar sized global manufacturing companies.
+Our voluntary employee turnover was at 5% in FY 2019, the same as FY 2018, which is better than other similar sized global manufacturing companies.

 Investment in the development of all our employees remains a key priority, through both an informal and formal route.
 Assessment of individual training needs is a key element of the annual appraisal process which is undertaken by all employees.
 This year has seen us introduce a learning and performance portal which allows us to manage our development programmes consistently and give greater availability and visibility to all of our programmes globally.